There are many costs associated with car accidents.

 Settle or File a Civil Lawsuit?

 The first course of action is to have a lawyer evaluate your case and determine what monetary compensation you should ask for.
-If you are able to negotiate a settlement with the other party and the insurance company, this would be ideal.
-But if you are unable to reach a settlement, the next step would be to file a civil lawsuit.
+If you can negotiate a fair settlement with the other party and the insurance company, this would be ideal.
+However, if you cannot reach a settlement, the next step would be to file a civil lawsuit.

 In a car accident lawsuit where you are seeking monetary damages, you must be able to prove that the other party was negligent.
-Negligence means that the actions of the other driver did not fulfill their legal responsibility to act in a way that would not cause injury.
-Then you must show that their actions lead to or caused your injuries and that the accident resulted in financial losses for you.
+Negligence means that the other driver’s actions did not fulfill their legal responsibility to act in a way that would not cause injury.
+Then you must show that their actions led to or caused your injuries and that the accident resulted in financial losses for you.

 Liability